 What We Don’t Like

-- While the price point is mid-range, the quality tends to be hit or miss.
+- While the price point is budget friendly, the quality tends to be hit or miss.
 Some buyers have complained of cork fragments left on their records after use.

 The Record Happy Turntable Slipmat Anti-Static Cork Mat is an easily affordable mat that will hold onto your records tight, preventing any slippage.
 It also reduces vibration and static noise, though some buyers have complained of poor quality.